Musings RSS

 Read more

 Studies including people with darker skin types are often lacking in Photobiomodulation and LLLT literature.
 The published dosing guidelines by the World Association for Laser Therapy (WALT) are noted to be for Caucasian skin types: "Recommended doses are for white/caucasian skin types based on results from clinical trials or extrapolation of study results with similar pathology and ultrasonographic tissue measurements." https://waltpbm.org/documentation-links/recommendations/ While many studies acknowledge the potential impact of skin color on Photobiomodulation dosing and effects, it has not been thoroughly investigated yet.
-One review article attempted to investigate the effects of using PBM to treat diabetic foot ulcers based...
+A recent 2024 article notes that they believe they are the first to investigate the use of...

 Read more